 - Employers with pay bills over £3 million: since 6 April 2017, these organisations have been paying a new type of tax in the form of a levy payment.
 Unlike most other taxes, the levy is put into an account for the employer to use to fund formal apprenticeship training within the organisation

-- Employers with a pay bill of less than £3 million: the government will pay 90% of the cost of apprenticeship training, so you can extend your training budget through public funding.
-The government announced in the Budget that the employer contribution will be reduced to 5% in 2019.
+- Employers with a pay bill of less than £3 million: the government will pay 95% (from 1 April 2019) of the cost of apprenticeship training, so you can extend your training budget through public funding.

 In addition, there are several incentives available: